Halokavod/alx-system_engineering-devops/0x00-shell_basics/README.md

 10.This script changes the working directory to the previous one 11.This script list all files from different directories 12.This script reads a file named iamfile
+13.This script creates a symbolic link name _ls_